Re-registering in Victoria

 - Arrange for the registration or licensing authority where you are currently registered to email a letter of professional standing or license verification to [email protected].

-You cannot send the letter to the Board yourself; the authority where you are registered must send the letter directly to us.
+You cannot send the letter to the Board yourself.
+The authority where you are registered must email the letter directly to us.